Contact Us

 Ergonomic design in microscopes helps prevent strain in the back, neck, arms, and hands.

-You can adjust Leica pathology microscopes to suit your body height and preference as a right- or left-hander.
+You can adjust your Leica pathology microscope to suit your body height and preference as a right- or left-hander.
 You can also choose the viewing angle of the oculars as well as set the focus knobs to the optimal position for your hands.

-In addition to that, ergonomic features can have a direct impact on efficiency: Automatic switching between two objectives, the so-called toggle mode, reduces movement and makes speeds up objective changes.
+In addition to that, ergonomic features can have a direct impact on efficiency: automatic switching between two objectives, the so-called toggle mode, reduces repetitive movements and contributes to efficient work.

 Papanicolau stained liver cell specimen